Caregiver Strain and Burden: How Nurses Can Provide Support

 Negative Health Impacts of Caregiving

-Although caregiving can be beneficial for a care recipient, there are also sometimes negative impacts.
+Although caregiving can benefit a care recipient, there are also sometimes negative impacts.
 Sometimes care receivers experience symptoms of depression or anxiety because they can no longer care for themselves on their own and lack a sense of independence (4).
 In addition, if a caregiver starts to experience burnout, they may take their feelings out on the care recipient, which sometimes leads to abusive behavior (1).

 Ask yourself...